vmendivil/InfraredVolumeAdjustment/README.md

 	2) Send IR signals from raspberry and IR transmitter to device.
 	3) Read and process data from sound detector
 	4) Define rules about how program will work to process sound levels from device and send IR signals to device.
-	5) Program to level audio levels.
+	5) Configuration of profiles and audio levels.
+	6) Manual adjustments of level on the fly.

 ### Code and Libraries